Typography

 So, for example:

-• If your chosen base typeface has an x-height much larger than your chosen prose typeface, then you can set the prose font-size slightly larger, or the base slightly smaller.
+- If your chosen prose typeface has an x-height much different than your chosen base typeface, then font-size-adjust can help.

-• If your base typeface has thicker strokes so that it “looks darker” than your prose typeface, then you may want to set your base font-weight slightly lighter, to 300 (if this is available) while retaining your prose font-weight at the normal 400.
+- If your base typeface has thicker strokes so that it “looks darker” than your prose typeface, then you may want to set your base font-weight slightly lighter.
+Variable fonts with font weight can allow fine tuning.

 For inspiration: